zartyblartfast/custom_paint_diagram_layer/docs/javascript_api_integration.md

 # JavaScript API Integration Guide

-This guide provides a detailed explanation of embedding diagrams via JavaScript API, including rationale, implementation steps, and advanced use cases.
+This guide explains how to integrate diagrams using JavaScript API with the Custom Paint Diagram Layer framework's renderer-based architecture.

 ## How It Works